jameys127/JavaEsque-Language/README.md

 # Language Design Proposal: java-esque

-## Student Name(s):
+## Name:
 Jeremiah Sheehy

 ## Language Name:
-Java-esque
+JavaEsque

 ## Target Language:
 Javascript

 ## Language Description:
 (Pathetic) object-oriented programming.
 The goal is for me to better understand how object-oriented programming languages work.
 I want to implement a Java-like language with classes and subclasses.
 This is my solo attempt at a school team project that I did for my last semester in class.
-I want to attempt to add things that are missing in the original like string literals and maybe some other added bits and bobs.
+I want to attempt to add things that are missing in the original like string literals, return path validation, and maybe some other added bits and bobs.
 It compiles to javascript.

 ## Key Features:
 Objects + methods with class-based inheritance, subtyping, checking if a variable is initialized before use, checking if void is used as a value, checking that a function returning non-void always returns, non-S-expression-based syntax.

 ## Planned Restrictions:
 No optimizations.

-## Suggested Scoring and Justification:
-- Lexer: 10%.
-Only support for reserved words, identifiers, and integers.
-No comments.
-- Parser: 20%.
-Does not use S-expressions.
-- Typechecker: 40%.
-Handles subtyping and method overloading, checking if a variable is initialized before use, checking if void is used as a value, checking that a function returning non-void always returns.
-- Code Generator: 30%.
-Needs to work with JavaScript's prototype-based inheritance, which isn't quite one-to-one, but still pretty close.

 ## Concrete Syntax:
 - var is a variable